 In "Indian Humor," Vine Deloria gives you a background in traditional practices and uses of humor within tribes.
 Scholar Kenneth Lincoln focuses more on humor as a survival skill in the context of genocide and colonial oppression.

-(1) Turning suffering into human achievement and accomplishment;
+(1) Turning suffering into a human achievement and accomplishment;

 (2) Deriving from [survivor's] guilt the opportunity to change oneself for the better